Kaveri: Geology and ecology

-The Kaveri basin was formed in the Late Jurassic to Early Cretaceous period during Gondwana breakup and opening of the Indian Ocean.
-Most of the basin is made up of Precambrian rocks and the two major rock types that are found are metamorphic and igneous rocks.
-Closepet granite is found in the upper parts of the Kaveri basin and Charnockite rocks are only found in the central part.
-A 2017 paper proposed that an impact structure was present in the vicinity of the Kaveri river.
-The run-off from the river does not drain off quickly because of the shape of the river basin, which limits the occurrence of floods.
-It is a perennial river fed mostly by monsoons.
-Four distinct seasons occur in the basin with hot and cold seasons sandwiching the monsoon seasons.
-The river basin is fed by South-West monsoon in Karnataka, and North-East monsoon in Tamil Nadu.
+The Kaveri basin was formed between the Late Jurassic and Early Cretaceous periods during the breakup of Gondwana and the opening of the Indian Ocean.
+Most of the basin is underlain by Precambrian metamorphic and igneous basement rocks.
+Closepet Granite is found in the upper catchment, while charnockite rocks are found in the central basin.
+A 2017 study proposed that presence of putative meteorite impact structure in the vicinity of the basin.
+The basin's topography prevents rapid run-off, reducing the frequency of flash floods.
+The river maintains perennial flow supported by dual monsoon cycles: the southwest monsoon in Karnataka and the northeast monsoon in Tamil Nadu.

+According to a 2014–15 government assessment, the basin generates nearly 3.5 million metric tons of dissolved salts annually, with an average salinity of 441 ppm, close to the standard maximum limit of 500 ppm.
+Increased population density and agricultural runoff have increased salt inputs, while salt export is hindered by reduced fresh water discharge to the sea.
+This degrades basin water quality.

-The Kaveri basin is made up of two sub-zones, forest and agro-ecosystem.
-The forest vegetation consists of a mix of dry deciduous, evergreen forests, and grasslands.
-As per a study, about 12,850 km2 of natural vegetation was lost in the river basin between 1965 and 2016.
-The basin has a variety of flora with major species including Terminalia arjuna, Tamarindus indica, Pongamia pinnata, Salix tetrasperma, Ficus benghalensis, Ficus religiosa, Eucalyptus torticornis, and Diospyros montana.
+The basin encompasses forest and agro–ecological zones, with forest types ranging from moist evergreen and dry deciduous forests to grasslands.
+A remote-sensing study found that approximately 12,850 km2 of natural vegetation was lost in the basin between 1965 and 2016.
+Regional flora includes species such as Terminalia arjuna, Tamarindus indica, Pongamia pinnata, Salix tetrasperma, Ficus benghalensis, Ficus religiosa, Eucalyptus torticornis, and Diospyros montana.

-There are many protected areas spread across the river basin including significant tiger and elephant habitats.
-The basin provides habitat to a range of animal species such as gaur, leopard, sloth bear, Bengal tiger, Indian elephant, Nilgiri tahr, grizzled giant squirrel, and various species of deer, wild boar and reptiles.
-The river also hosts a variety of avifauna including the painted stork (Mycteria leucocephala), spot-billed pelican (Pelecanus philippensis), and black-headed ibis (Threskiornis melanocephalus).
-It is also home to the mugger crocodile (Crocodylus palustris), smooth-coated otter (Lutrogale perspicillata), and hump-backed mahseer (Tor remadevii).
+The basin contains several protected areas that support populations of Bengal tiger, Indian elephant, gaur, leopard, sloth bear, Nilgiri tahr and grizzled giant squirrel apart from various species of deer, wild boar and reptiles.
+Avifauna includes the painted stork (Mycteria leucocephala), spot-billed pelican (Pelecanus philippensis), and black-headed ibis (Threskiornis melanocephalus).
+Aquatic wildlife includes the mugger crocodile (Crocodylus palustris), smooth-coated otter (Lutrogale perspicillata), and the critically endangered hump-backed mahseer (Tor remadevii).

+Dams and flow regulation structures have fragmented the longitudinal and lateral connectivity of the river, disrupting aquatic habitats and migratory fish routes.
+The reduction of sediment, nutrient, and freshwater delivery has impacted estuarine ecosystem in the delta.
+Reduced stream flows and suppressed natural flow pulses have caused steep declines in migratory fish populations.
+Seasonal low-flow conditions threaten the survival of the endemic and endangered hump-backed mahseer.